 Like having 4 continuity testers at once.
-Test PCBs for connectivty and shorts, test cable pinouts, and more...Designed by leonerd, Ships from United Kingdom
+Test PCBs for connectivty and shorts, test cable pinouts, and more...Designed by LeoNerd's Store in United Kingdom

 Summary Perform four different continuity tests at once Check for copper pour shorts on new PCBs Easily test cable pinouts Have you ever been using a continuity tester and wanted slightly more fr...Read More…